saschagrunert/kubernix/README.md

 ```
 $ sudo kubernix shell
-[INFO  kubernix] Spawning new kubernix shell in 'kubernix-run'
+[INFO ] Spawning new kubernix shell in: 'kubernix-run'
 > kubectl run alpine --image=alpine -it --rm -- sh
 If you don't see a command prompt, try pressing enter.
 / #